Identify your goals

 The Parti Co-op team identified the following critical factors to consider as you set your participation goals:

-• The institutional authority of the team that's operating the platform.
+The institutional authority of the team that's convening the participatory process.

-• The capacity of the broader institution to which your team belongs.
+The capacity of the broader institution operating the platform.

 It's important to consider your institution's role in the local landscape.
 For example, the Fundacja Pole Dialogu team in Warsaw found that operating a digital participation platform at the district level wasn't ideal, since it competed for attention with the city's broader programs but didn't receive the same resources.
 See if you can convince the staff assigned to existing programs to support your initiative before beginning a competing effort, particularly if your team or unit doesn't have the influence or resources to execute well on its own.
 In China's emerging participatory budgeting landscape, for example, neighboring villages sometimes work together and combine their allotments so they can take on larger projects.